Diocesan Canonical Inspection June 2018

-Saint Mary's Roman Catholic Primary School is part of the Blessed Cyprian Tansi Multi Academy Trust, which is made up of five primary schools and De Lisle Catholic College.
-We follow the Come and See Catholic programme of study in R.E. under the guidance of the Nottingham Diocesan Education Service.
-Take a look at our policies below and explore our new website to see how R.E., Catholic Life and Collective Worship are central to all we do each day.
+Saint Mary's Roman Catholic Primary School is part of the Saint Thomas Aquinas Multi Academy Trust which is made up of 22 primary schools and 4 secondary schools.
+We follow the Come and See Catholic programme of study in R.E. under the guidance of the Nottingham Diocesan Catholic Education Service.
+Take a look at our policies below and explore our website to see how R.E., Catholic Life and Collective Worship are central to all we do each day.

 We live by our school Mission Statement:

 With Jesus as our guide, we promise to care for one another, to work hard, to build a community in Christ's love.

 Our curriculum intent: what are we trying to achieve in our curriculum?